 “Often the parents that take our infant and child CPR and first aid course say that their baby choked while drinking from the boob or bottle, and that their colour changed.
 That is, of course, scary for parents and they – understandably – panic.

 But this isn’t, in fact, choking.
 When your baby is drinking either from the boob or a bottle, they tend to ‘guzzle’ and then there’s an overflow of milk into their mouths.
-This sometimes goes ‘down the wrong pipe’ – the trachea instead of the oesophagus – due to the overflow.
+This sometimes goes ‘down the wrong pipe’ – meaning the liquid travels down the trachea instead of the oesophagus – due to the overflow.
 This is actually termed ‘aspiration’, not choking.

 Choking is when the airway is blocked, while aspiration is when some fluid goes down the trachea and for that brief time the baby can’t breathe well due to fluid in the lungs.
 It will never be a massive amount of fluid as the baby reacts as soon as the fluid goes down the trachea and they will start to splutter.